 The next step to realise this ambition is to develop a strategy to deliver the Green Grid.

 In January, the Council held a workshop with key stakeholders from across the district to help understand the requirements of all potential users so that the Green Grid can become a valued and versatile resource.
 Together we explored opportunities to improve health, wellbeing, ecology and biodiversity.

-This workshop has helped us to shape the questions we would like to put to our community, such as 'Who will use it?'
+In March, we ran a survey for key stakeholders and our residents to establish the main objectives of Hart's Green Grid, asking questions such as 'Who will use it?'
 'Where should it go?‘ and 'What should it look like?'

 What happens next?

 The results of the workshop and the survey will inform the Green Grid strategy.
-We will publish the draft strategy and undertake additional consultation (likely to be Spring 2020), so please watch this space!
+We will publish the draft strategy and undertake additional consultation (likely to be Autumn/Winter 2021), so please watch this space!